kikeanaya/code-interview/README.md

 # Phone Catalogue
-This app shows the user a list of phones and when they click on one model it shows them more details for that phone.
+This app shows the user a list of phones with some information, if they click on one model it shows them further details for that phone.
+The app has responsive design so it looks good on computers and mobile phones.

 ## Setup